Discover Kalkan on Turkey's Lycian Coast on your holiday

 By the early 20th century Kalkan had become quite a sizeable village.
 At the turn of the century it had its own custom's house and in 1915 there were reportedly seventeen restaurants, a goldsmith, a shoemaker and several tailors.
 The first local elections were held in 1928 and in 1937 the present elementary school was opened.

 Following World War I, the exchange in population between the new Turkish Republic and Greece took place in 1923 after the Turkish War of Independence.
-Most of the Greek origin people then living in Kalkan left Turkey.
+Most of the population that were of Greek origin in Kalkan at the time then left Turkey.
 Some went to the nearby Greek island of Meis, but most were resettled near Athens.
 They were resettled as a community (like most Greek immigrants from Turkey) and named their new town "Kalamaki", after Kalkan's previous name.

 Trading continued until it faded away in the 1950's due to the improvement of the Turkish road system and the adoption of overland transport.
 With no more sea trade, the population of Kalkan trickled away as people moved to larger coastal cities to find work.
 Luckily, Kalkan was saved by the arrival of wealthy English yachtsmen in the 1960's and tourism eventually became the main economy of Kalkan.
 Because of this, Kalkan has retained its historic charm.
 Strict building and preservation codes are enforced and many of Kalkan's buildings are listed.